Man Admits To Murdering Investigative Journalist, A Crime That Rocked Slovakia

 "I am guilty in point one," Marcek told a special criminal court after prosecutors read indictments related to the murders on Monday, according to The Slovak Spectator.
 He later testified that the job of killing Kuciak had come to him through his cousin and co-defendant, Tomas Szabo.

-While Kuciak was the target of the killing, it seems that Kusnirova's death was the result of a simple oversight as Marcek approached the house: he had not covered his face.
+While Kuciak was the target, it seems that Kusnirova's death resulted from an oversight as Marcek approached the house: He had not covered his face.

-When he was asked why he killed Kusnirova, Marcek replied, "I saw the fact that when I knocked on the door without a balaclava, that it was not possible to just let it go," according to the Organized Crime and Corruption Report, which is monitoring the hearing.
+Asked why he killed Kusnirova, Marcek replied, "I saw the fact that when I knocked on the door without a balaclava, that it was not possible to just let it go," according to the Organized Crime and Corruption Report, which is monitoring the hearing.

 Marcek is asked why he killed Martina, too, given that she wasn't the target.— OCCRP (@OCCRP) January 13, 2020